 - 3:20: If your family is healthy, you have no skin issues, no emotional or behavioral issues and everyone’s bowels are moving properly, then you may be ok with dairy.
 Whole fat raw milk, unsweetened yogurt and aged raw cheeses are better options if you determine that your family can tolerate dairy.

-- 5:50: If your child or anyone in your family is exhibiting inflammatory symptoms then diary is definitely a food you want to try eliminating.
+- 5:50: If your child or anyone in your family is exhibiting inflammatory symptoms then dairy is definitely a food you want to try eliminating.

 - 7:23: Children who are on daily medications such as laxatives, antacids or steroids can greatly benefit from being off dairy.